uaineteine/hashing-tool/README.md

 # Hashing Tool

-A Python utility for hashing operations, supporting various key methods and hash algorithms.
-This tool is designed to be modular and extensible, making it easy to add new hashing methods or key derivation techniques.
+A Python utility for hashing operations, supporting configurable key methods, output formats, and integrity checks.
+This tool is modular and extensible, making it easy to add new hashing methods or key derivation techniques.

 ## Features
 - Core hashing logic in `core.py`
-- Pluggable key methods in `keymethods.py`
+- Configurable key methods and output formats in `keymethods.py`
+- Output format options: `hex` (default) or `base64`
+- Integrity check for hash keys using MD5 checksum
 - Organized codebase for maintainability
 - Easy to extend with new hash methods (see `hash_method/` directory)